lachlanmacphee/tursim/README.md

 - Animated playback of the tape (including where it is on the diagram and a moving head).
 - Being able to use the tape in correspondence with the machine when running
 - Execution speed control (implemented in intervals 20%, 40%, 60%, 80%, 100%)
-- Output of machine in JSON format so it can be validated by scripts
+- Output of edge connections in JSON format so it can be validated by scripts (this is not the same as saving the machine)
+- Ability for nodes to redirect back to themselves
+- Dynamic edges for readability
+- Light/dark mode
+- Saving/loading tapes
+- Saving/loading machines
+- Spawn nodes at random points rather than overlaying
+- Multiple connections between a set of two nodes